 Cayman Island Registered Agent and Registered Office

 In order to form a corporation in the Cayman Islands, you need a Cayman Islands registered agent and registered office which is automatically included with the service of forming the company.
-This company has established tens of thousands of offshore companies since 1977 and information can be obtained by using the number or form on this page.
+This company has established tens of thousands of offshore companies since 1906.
+You can obtain information by using the telephone numbers or inquiry form on this page.